sbogh/digital-stethoscope/admin/ADRs/051725-3D-Printed-Prototype.md

 - Inconsistent print quality between different 3D printers and filament types can result in slight dimensional variances, affecting part fit and assembly precision.

-- PLA material is less durable and heat-resistant than final production materials.
+- PETG material is less durable and heat-resistant than final production materials.

 - Printed parts may not provide long-term mechanical stability or tight tolerances.